deckhouse/sds-replicated-volume/docs/FAQ.md

 EOF
 ```

-- Wait for the `sds-node-configurator` module to become `Ready`.
+5. Wait for the `sds-node-configurator` module to become `Ready`.

 ```shell
 kubectl get moduleconfig sds-node-configurator
 ```

-- Create a `ModuleConfig` resource for `sds-drbd`.
+6. Create a `ModuleConfig` resource for `sds-drbd`.

-> **Caution!** If you fail to specify the `settings.dataNodes.nodeSelector` parameter in the `sds-drbd` module settings, the value for this parameter will be derived from the `linstor` module when installing the `sds-drbd` module.
-If this parameter is not defined there as well, it will remain empty.
+> **Caution!** Failing to specify the `settings.dataNodes.nodeSelector` parameter in the `sds-drbd` module settings would result in the value for this parameter to be derived from the `linstor` module when installing the `sds-drbd` module.
+If this parameter is not defined there as well, it will remain empty and all the nodes in the cluster will be treated as storage nodes.

 ```shell
 k apply -f - <<EOF